-- High-risk countries include Argentina, Bahamas, Belize, Brazil, British Virgin Islands, Canada, Cayman Islands, Colombia, Cuba, Denmark, Dominican Republic, Estonia, Finland, France, Germany, Ghana, Greece, Guyana, Haiti, Iceland, India, Ireland, Italy, Jamaica, Japan, Martinique, Mexico, Netherlands, Norway, Panama, Peru, Philippines, Puerto Rico, Russia, Saudi Arabia, South Africa, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Trinidad and Tobago, Turkey, Turks and Caicos, United Arab Emirates, United Kingdom, United States, US Virgin Islands, Venezuela. - Medium-risk countries include Antigua and Barbuda, Australia, Bermuda, New Zealand, St Lucia. - o Low-risk countries include Egypt, Greenland, St Vincent and the Grenadines. - Very Low-risk countries include Anguilla, China, Dominica, Grenada, Montserrat, , St. Kitts and Nevis. - All travellers arriving in Barbados must complete and submit an online immigration/customs form at travelform.gov.bb at least 24 hours prior to travel. - All travellers must undergo a health screening. - All travellers who have visited a medium-risk or high-risk country within 21 days of arrival: - are required to present a negative COVID-19 PCR test result from an accredited facility from within 72 hours prior to travel; - may be denied entry if they don't present an adequate result; - o are required to retest 4-5 days after the first negative test - o All travellers arriving from a high-risk country - Are required to remain (with restricted movement) at a designated hotel or approved villa at their own expense or free of charge at a government facility and will be monitored for 7 days after arrival. - o All travellers arriving from a medium-risk country - Are permitted to leave the airport and will be monitored for 7 days after arrival; - All travellers arriving from a low-risk country who have not visited a high-risk or medium-risk country within 21 days of arrival are advised to present a valid test result taken within 5 days prior to arrival, otherwise they are required to take a test on arrival. - All travelers arriving from a very low-risk country are not required to take a COVID-19 PCR test prior to or on arrival. - All travellers who are deemed to have been in contact with a positive case will be quarantined at approved facilities.
+- Effective 28 December: - High-risk countries include Argentina, Bahamas, Belize, Brazil, British Virgin Islands, Canada, Cayman Islands, Colombia, Costa Rica, Denmark, Dominican Republic, El Salvador, Estonia, Finland, France, Germany, Ghana, Greece, Grenada, Guatemala, Guyana, Iceland, India, Ireland, Italy, Jamaica, Japan, Martinique, Mexico, Netherlands, Norway, Panama, Peru, Philippines, Portugal, Puerto Rico, Russia, Saudi Arabia, South Africa, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Trinidad and Tobago, Turkey, Turks and Caicos, United Arab Emirates, United Kingdom, United States, US Virgin Islands, Venezuela. - Medium-risk countries include Antigua and Barbuda, Bermuda, Dominica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent & the Grenadines. - Low-risk countries include Cuba, Egypt, Greenland, Haiti, Nicaragua. - Very Low-risk countries include Anguilla, Australia, China, Montserrat. - All travellers arriving in Barbados must complete and submit an online immigration/customs form at travelform.gov.bb at least 24 hours prior to travel. - All travellers must undergo a health screening. - All travellers who have visited a medium-risk or high-risk country within 21 days of arrival: - are required to present a negative COVID-19 PCR test result from an accredited facility from within 72 hours prior to travel; - o may be denied entry if they don't present an adequate result;

-- All transit passengers who have visited a low-risk, medium-risk or high-risk country within 21 days of arrival must present a negative COVID-19 PCR test result prior to arrival.
+- are required to retest 5 days after the first negative test (and no less than 2 days after arrival). - All travellers arriving from a high-risk country are required to remain (with restricted movement) at a designated hotel or approved villa at their own expense or free of charge at a government facility and will be monitored for 7 days after arrival. - All travellers arriving from a medium-risk country are permitted to leave the airport and will be monitored for 7 days after arrival. - All travellers arriving from a low-risk country who have not visited a high-risk or medium-risk country within 21 days of arrival are advised to present a valid test result taken within 5 days prior to arrival, otherwise they are required to take a test on arrival. - All travelers arriving from a very low-risk country are not required to take a COVID-19 PCR test prior to or on arrival. - All travellers who are deemed to have been in contact with a positive case will be quarantined at approved facilities. - All transit passengers who have visited a low-risk, medium-risk or high-risk country within 21 days of arrival must present a negative COVID-19 PCR test result prior to arrival.
 Otherwise they will be denied entry. - Travellers under 5 years old will not be required to have a COVID-19 PCR test unless they are symptomatic, or any member of the party has a positive test result. - Unaccompanied minors will be required to have a valid negative COVID-19 test result to enter Barbados. - Canada is classified as a high-risk country.
 Travellers who have visited Canada within 21 days prior to arrival are strongly encouraged to present negative results from a COVID-19 PCR test taken within 72 hours prior to travel.
 However, unlike for other high-risk countries, if no negative test result is available, travelers from Canada can be tested on arrival and quarantine until they receive their result, before processing to their accommodation.

-o Immigration offices are closed until further notice.
+• Immigration offices are closed until further notice.